tylerdobson/tylerdobson/README.md

 ## ✦ About

-I'm Tyler, a junior at the **University of South Florida** studying artificial intelligence, analytics, and information systems.
+I'm Tyler, a junior at the **University of South Florida** studying analytics, and information systems.

 I build business-focused software that turns data and manual workflows into clear, usable systems.
-My current development path connects three areas:

-**Data & Analytics → Full-Stack Development → AI Engineering**

-My projects include Python and SQL pipelines, interactive dashboards, tested web applications, and AI-assisted workflows with clear validation and documentation.

 ## ✦ Core Stack